avo-hq/docs.avohq.io/docs/2.0/recipes/multilingual-content.md

 ## Install the mobility gem

 Follow the install instructions [here](https://github.com/shioyama/mobility#installation).
-A brief introduction below (but follow their guid for best results)
+A brief introduction below (but follow their guide for best results)

  - add the gem to your `Gemfile` `gem 'mobility', '~> 1.2.5'`
  - `bundle install`